If all dogs go to heaven, Covenant Presbyterian Church is bringing heaven to Westchester with Sunday evening services that welcome dogs.

 In the sanctuary, children are preparing for first communion.
 In the kitchen, pots are stirred for a repast.
 In the side chapel, white fleece mats are laid by chairs.
 Barbie the schnauzer is barking for order.

 Mandy, a recently rescued poodle mix, watches alertly from the pews along the wall.
 Marley, a black dachshund-terrier mix, nudges Emma Sczesniak for a lift to her lap.
 Joey, a visiting senior terrier, ignores the mat and stretches out on the carpet, laying his head on his paws and closing his eyes.

 In the Lord’s service

 “This is not a worship service for dogs,” said Elder and Deacon Leslie Evans, who coordinates the Canines at Covenant Program.
 “This is a service for people who have family members who happen to have four legs.”

 The service is all you expect from a church service.
 There are Bible readings, hymns, prayer requests, announcements and the passing of offering plates.

 “Welcome to God’s house.
 Tonight, it’s God’s dog house,” joked Bill Evans, Leslie’s husband and the leader of the service on a recent Sunday.

 According to Evans, the weekly Sunday evening service has welcomed worshippers and their dogs since 2009.
-The idea came about as the church looked for ways to reach out to new people and to create smaller, more intimate groups within the congregation.
+The idea came as the church looked for ways to reach out to new people and create smaller, more intimate groups within the congregation.
 Then Pastor Tom Eggebeen, himself a dog lover, championed the idea.